Liam5650/Metroidvania-Game-Core/README.md

 ### Saving

 To allow the player to save the game, place the "Save Station" prefab from the "Environment/Save Points" folder anywhere in the world.
 The upper platform will begin to depress when the player stands on it, and will trigger a save to be made once it is fully depressed.
 The save data contains a variety of information in regards to player state, as well as lists that hold the state of various upgrade / event identifiers set using their respective "Upgrade ID" / "Event ID" fields on the objects.
-It is important to make sure each pickup / event uses a unique integer for its "ID" field, as each integer maps to only a single position in the coressponding array.
+It is important to make sure each pickup / event uses a unique integer in a range from 0 to the size of the array for its "ID" field, as each integer maps to only a single position in the coressponding array.
 A value of 0 at an index means that the object has not been collected / triggered, whereas a value of 1 means it has.
 Here is a closer look at everything that the "PlayerData" class contains:

 ![SaveData](https://github.com/Liam5650/Metroidvania-Game-Core/blob/main/READMEImages/SaveData.jpg)

-## Sections to be Added:

 ### Player

+The "Player" prefab contains four script components with modifiable fields to easily adjust gameplay.
+The "Player Combat" script handles everything combat-related, such as the player beam / missile / bomb to fire.
+The "Player Health" script handles things such as tracking player health and allows you to modify the duration of which the player is briefly invincible after taking damage.
+The "Player Movement" script contains numerous values that can be changed to adjust the gameplay fluidity and feel.
+Finally, the "Unlocks" script tracks what abilities the player currently has access to.

 ### Enemies

+The project includes two basic enemy types in the "Characters/Enemies" folder.
+The "Drifter" is a flying enemy that slowly tracks and tries to hit the player once within a certain distance.
+The "Walker" enemy patrols on the ground, and its prefab contains two child transforms that you can move and serve as the waypoints that it moves between.
+There is also a more advanced enemy type named "Boss Gunner", which alternates between shooting at and charging at the player.